Kamahl19/react-starter/DOCS.md

 The entrypoint to the application is [src/index.tsx](./src/index.tsx).
 It includes styles, initializes i18n resources and renders [src/app/Root.tsx](./src/app/Root.tsx) into html.

 [Root.tsx](./src/app/Root.tsx) is a root React component.
-It renders all the application-wide providers such as Recoil, react-query, Router, and Ant Design.
-It also contains one app-wide Error Boundary and Suspense component.
-Wrapped inside all that is an [src/app/App.tsx](./src/app/App.tsx).
+It renders all the application-wide providers such as [AntDesignConfig](./src/app/providers/AntDesignConfig.tsx), [Recoil](././src/app/providers/Recoil.tsx), [Query](././src/app/providers/Query.tsx), and [Router](././src/app/providers/Router.tsx).
+It also includes [GlobalErrorBoundary](./src/app/GlobalErrorBoundary.tsx) as a last instance for catching errors and a Suspense with global loading indicator.
+Wrapped inside all of that is an [src/app/App.tsx](./src/app/App.tsx).

 The actual business logic starts at [App.tsx](./src/app/App.tsx) file.
 Top routes such as auth routes and dashboard routes are rendered there based on a user being logged-in or anonymous.
 Components for these routes are coming from [src/features](./src/features) folder.